karlyndiary/DA-Cheatsheet/Tableau/[12] Filtering & Sorting.md

   - Shows values filtered by the context filter if one is applied.
 Any values that don’t meet the context filter criteria are excluded from this list.
 - Only Relevant Values
   - Shows only the values that are relevant based on the current view or visualization filters.
 This is dynamic and updates based on selections or filters currently applied to the visualization.

+- Higher level dimensions in the hierarchy will affect the lower level dimension and not vice versa.